idawettergren/GenomeAnalysis/README.md

 # Log
 An overview of what I have done and my thoughts surrounding the project.

-## Retrieving metadata and raw data
+## Retrieving data
 I searched [NCBI](https://www.ncbi.nlm.nih.gov/sra) for the accession number of the samples (PRJNA400310) from the paper and downloaded the runinfo table file ‘SraRunTable.txt’ containing info on all runs and moved it to my metadata directory.

-Since the provided files containing the raw data are large and I'm limited on storage space, I created soft links to the PacBio and Illumina reads (for scaffold 10) in the project directory from my raw_data directory instead of copying the files there.
+Since the provided files containing the raw data are large and I'm limited on storage space, I created soft links to the PacBio, Illumina and RNA reads (for scaffold 10) in the project directory from my raw_data directory instead of copying the files there.
 The commands used for creating the soft links can be found in [misc.txt](code/misc.txt).

-## Canu genome assembly
-I ran a Canu genome assembly on the PacBio reads in 'SRR6037732_scaffold_10.fq.gz' by running the script [genome_assembly.sh](code/genome_assembly.sh).
-The parameter 'genomeSize' is set to 24.2m because of data from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/NSDW01?display=contigs), where scaffold 10's length is stated to be 24 162 007.

-In the student manual the estimated time for this job was 17 hour when using four cores, so I submitted it for max 20 hours using four cores.

-The first Canu assembly job was started on April 13th and immediately returned an error.
-The [.out file](analysis/genome_assembly/canu/01_canu_assembly.out) states that the '-num_threads' parameter used was invalid, so when re-submitting the job the 'maxThreads' parameter will be used instead.
-A parameter that specifies the number of threads the job can use is needed in order for the job to actually use all the requested cores.
-Without it the job will run on one core, which is a waste of data and will probably result in the job not being completed in time.

-The second Canu job was started later the same day.
-There were two changes made to [the script](code/genome_assembly.sh): the parameter allowing the job to use multiple cores was changed from '-num_threads' to 'maxThreads' (however still set to 4) and the prefix as well as the output directory changed name from '01_canu_assembly" to '02_canu_assembly' in order to be able to distiguish between outputs from the two jobs.

-I was a bit paranoid about accidentally either requesting too many cores or not using the requested cores, so I generated a graph over CPU usage for the job using the jobinfo command in [misc.txt](code/misc.txt).
-The first graph of the job was made after 1h, 43min and 23s and can be found in [job_info_canu_01.png](job_info/job_info_canu_01.png) together with a short explanatory [text file](job_info/job_info_canu.txt).
-The blue graph (core usage) is consistently close to the max capacity of 400% core usage, which means that the job is almost fully using all 4 requested cores and that I am (probably and hopefully) not wasting data on this job.

-The second Canu job took about 14h and 30min to complete.
-I realised that the output files should be stored in the data directory and not the [analysis](analysis/) one, so I moved all files besides the two .out files. .out files contain everything that would have been printed if the script had been run in a terminal.
-I also removed the sub directories in [canu](analysis/genome_assembly/canu/), since each job now only store one file each here.

 ## Quality control and pre-processing of Illumina reads
 I ran a quality control on the provided Illumina reads using FastQC in the script [fastqc_illumina.sh](code/fastqc_illumina.sh).
 I wasn't sure how long time it would take or how many cores I need since there were no estimations for paper V in the student manual, so I assumed that it would be similar to the other papers'.
 Paper II's expected runtime was 3 min and paper IV's was 15 min, so I submitted the job for max one hour using one core.